ayushii206/Collective_Robotics/A2/README.md

 cd
 git clone https://github.com/ayushii206/Collective_Robotics.git
 ```
-B. OR Unzip the project folder
+B. OR Unzip the project folder (Preferred)

 ## Step 3: Navigate to the `ros_work` folder and build the workspace